2010 Maine gubernatorial election: Aftermath

 Paul LePage and Eliot Cutler would face off again in 2014, though Cutler would ultimately garner just 8% of the vote in that election.
 LePage would win re-election that year with over 48% of the vote, his closest opponent being Democrat Mike Michaud, who received 43% of the vote.
+LePage would again be the Republican gubernatorial nominee in 2022, an election he would lose to Democrat Janet Mills by 13 points.
+He is currently the Republican nominee for Maine's 2nd congressional district in the 2026 election.
 In 2022, Cutler would be arrested for possession of child pornography, resulting in him serving seven months in jail and being required to register as a sex offender for the rest of his life.

 Shawn Moody, who finished the 2010 election with 5% of the vote as an independent, would become a Republican in 2017.
-He was the Republican nominee for governor in 2018, an election he would lose to Democrat Janet Mills.
+He was the Republican nominee for governor in 2018, an election he would lose to Janet Mills.
+He would also form an exploratory committee to run for the Republican nomination in 2026, but ultimately chose not to enter the race.